Tutorial: Gate-based superconducting quantum computing: Implementation of Quantum Computation

-We can also write Eq.~\eqref{eq:dispersiveJC} in the following form:
+We can also rewrite Eq.~\eqref{eq:dispersiveJC} in the following form:

-In this form, we can interpret the $\chi$ term as the Lamb (1 in parentheses) and AC Stark ($2\hat{a}^\dagger \hat{a}$) shifts in qubit frequency.
-This suggests that a different photon number state of the resonator yields a different shift in the qubit frequency, resulting in the splitting of the qubit spectrum, called number splitting, as shown in Fig.~\ref{fig:readout}(b).
-Note that the AC Stark shift makes the qubit lose its phase coherence because the qubit state interacting with a different number state acquires different phases during the evolution.
-Such a process is called measurement-induced dephasing.
+In this form, the $\chi$ term can be interpreted as the Lamb shift (represented by the constant 1 in the parentheses) and the AC Stark shift (represented by $2\hat{a}^\dagger \hat{a}$) in the qubit frequency.
+This implies that each photon number state of the resonator yields a distinct shift in the qubit frequency, splitting the qubit spectrum into discrete peaks—a phenomenon known as photon number splitting [Fig.~\ref{fig:readout}(b)].
+Note that the AC Stark shift induces a loss of qubit phase coherence; because the qubit interacts with a superposition of different photon number states, each component acquires a different phase during the time evolution.
+This process is known as measurement-induced dephasing.
+Extending this concept, any fluctuation in the resonator photon number, such as photon shot noise, causes dephasing in the qubit.
+For detailed quantitative analyses of this kind of dephasing, see Refs.~\onlinecite{yale, sears2012}.

-On the basis of the physics we have explored thus far, the dispersive readout process can be described as follows:\cite{gambetta2008} (i) A set of photons, the energy of each of which is about $\omega_\textrm{r}$, enter the resonator. (ii) The qubit state information is encoded to the photons, for example, as the phase of the transmission, by the qubit-resonator interaction.
-The measurement-induced dephasing caused by the same interaction makes the qubit state lose its phase coherence and collapse into $\ket{0}$ or $\ket{1}$. (iii) The photons escape from the resonator and are then detected.
+On the basis of the physics we have explored thus far, the dispersive readout process can be described as follows:\cite{gambetta2008} (i) Photons, each with an energy of approximately $\hbar\omega_\mathrm{r}$, enter the resonator. (ii) The qubit state information is encoded onto the photons, for example, as the phase of the transmission, via the qubit-resonator interaction.
+The measurement-induced dephasing caused by this same interaction makes the qubit state lose its phase coherence and collapse into $\ket{\mathrm{g}}$ or $\ket{\mathrm{e}}$. (iii) The photons escape from the resonator and are then detected.